AyushTodkar404/DEADLOCK-DETECTOR-AND-RECOVERY-SIMULATOR/README.md

 # 🖥️ Deadlock Detection & Recovery Simulator

+NOTE : I STRONGLY SUGGEST YOU TO DOWNLOAD THE ZIP FILE TO LOAD THIS APPLICATION IN YOUR LAPTOPS , PC .

 An interactive **Operating Systems Deadlock Detection and Recovery Simulator** designed to bridge the gap between theoretical OS concepts and practical visualization.

 The simulator allows users to create and modify multi-process, multi-resource system states and observe how **Banker's Algorithm**, **Resource Allocation Graph (RAG) cycle detection**, and different **deadlock recovery strategies** behave in real time.